-There is also a Parking fee which is an additional 20 pesos.
+There is also a parking fee which is an additional 20 pesos.

 About 2 minutes in, I came across an intersection and a sign that read ‘Tibaw Cave Pool’ with an arrow pointing to the left which leads down to another epic cave pool.

 The walk to Tibaw Cave Pool is around 5 minutes and I was welcomed by some friendly locals who were hanging out down by the pools.

-Around the edges of the Tibaw Cave Pool are some seating areas, tables and shaded spots to set down your belongings while you go for a swim.
+Around the edges of the Tibaw Cave Pool are some seating areas, tables, and shaded spots to set down your belongings while you go for a swim.

-There were some young kids sending jumps and flips off the top of the rocks into the natural pool below and I couldn’t resist to join in on the fun.
+There were some young kids sending jumps and flips off the top of the rocks into the natural pool below and I couldn’t resist joining in on the fun.

-The depth of the water is around 3 meters deep so you won’t have to worry about hitting the bottom if you decide to do some cliff jumping.
+The depth of water is around 3 meters deep so you won’t have to worry about hitting the bottom if you decide to do some cliff jumping.